yrodriguezmd/Surgical_instruments_pilot/README.md

+## Object Detection for Surgical Instruments

+#### Objective:

+Develop an application that can reliably locate and identify surgical instruments in an image.

+#### Summary of Methodology:

+#### 1. Develop a teacher model

+  a.
+Create labelled data (n = 500 - 1000)

+      i.
+Generate pseudolabels using a pretrained model (VFnet, RetinaNet) (n=100)

+      ii.
+Refine annotation using annotation tool in Roboflow

+      iii.
+Iteratively generate pseudolabels by passing through fine-tuned models (n= 100 per iteration)

+  b.
+At labelled data n = 500 - 1000, create pseudolabels by running unlabelled images (n= 4000) through:

+      i.
+VFnet with pretrained weights

+      ii.
+VFnet with random initialized weights

+#### 2. Develop a student model

+      i.
+Merge the labelled data (from 1.a.) with the pseudolabels (from 1.b)

+      ii.
+Run through a VFnet configuration with randomly initialized weights

+#### 3. Test on held-out test dataset (n= 500)

+#### 4. Deploy

-### Surgical_instruments
+### Surgical_instruments Repository

-A repository of notebooks for project development of a surgical instrument detection tool
+A collection of images, annotations and notebooks for project development of a surgical instrument detection tool

 #### A. PILOT